-Abdominal MRI (second level heading)
+Abdominal MRI

 Anthropometric measures, such as weight, height, body mass index (BMI) and waist-to-hip ratio, are commonly collected in epidemiological studies and have informed our knowledge about the role of adiposity with disease risk.
 However, these measures are fairly crude indicators of body composition and provide little information on the type and distribution of body fat, which have been shown to be important predictors of disease risk33.
 For example, visceral obesity (abdominal fat surrounding the internal organs) has been linked to an increased risks of type II diabetes, cardiovascular disease, cancer and mortality34–36.
 Accumulation of ectopic fat in the liver can cause hepatic steatosis (fatty liver), which is associated with insulin resistance and hepatocellular carcinoma37,38.
 MRI is considered the gold standard for body composition measurement and offers an unprecedented opportunity to measure internal and ectopic fat content, as well as whole-body and site-specific fat and muscle volume.
 However, abdominal MRI has not been conducted in any large-scale studies previously.
 Consequently, UKB is an unprecedented resource to further our understanding of how body fat composition and distribution influences disease risk.

 The abdominal MRI protocol follows the cardiac examination on the 1.5T scanner, employing relevant elements of spine and body matrix coils.
 The scan includes sequences that last 10 minutes.
-See Table 4 for selected parameters of the abdominal MRI protocols.
+Table 4 reports the selected parameters of the abdominal MRI protocols.

 Localization is performed relative to the jugular notch, which is the centre position of the first stage of the Dixon imaging.
 The examination includes the LiverMultiScan protocol, developed by Perspectum Diagnostics (Oxford, UK), which images the liver by a single transverse slice at the porta hepatisis using two different sequences39.
 A single breath-hold cardiac-gated Modified Look-Locker Inversion Recovery sequence (shMOLLI) for T1 mapping is acquired.
 A single breath-held spoiled-gradient-multi-echo sequence in the same slice position is performed.
 Together, these allow multiple measures sensitive to liver fibrosis, iron content and fat39.
 For volumetric evaluations of the pancreas, a 3D VIBE is acquired in transverse orientation centred at the position of the pancreas.
 A shMOLLI sequence is performed using the same parameters as for the liver.
 Finally, multi-echo sequence is used (10 different echoes) to allow measurements of iron and fat content.

-For quality control, images are inspected visually immediately after reconstruction at the scanner.
+For quality control, images are visually inspected immediately after reconstruction at the scanner.
 Fully automated tools are not currently available for extracting quantitative parameters from the images.
 However, research groups are developing semi-automated tools to extract fat, muscle and organ measures, including visceral and ectopic fat content40 and liver measures41.
 In-depth information on the abdominal MRI protocol have been published elsewhere40,42,43

-Dual-energy X-ray absorptiometry (second level heading)
+Dual-energy X-ray absorptiometry

 DXA captures precise site-specific (proximal femur, lumbar spine) measures of bone mineral density and whole body composition (bone, fat and lean mass), with no extensive additional processing and analysis44.
 DXA is regarded as the ‘gold-standard’ tool for the diagnosis of osteoporosis45, and can also provide information concerning the joint and its articular surfaces that is relevant to osteoarthritis46.
 While several population-based cohorts have performed DXA scanning on several thousand participants47–49, UKB will be about 10-times bigger and uniquely offers the opportunity to compare body composition measures across DXA and MRI modalities.
 It also enables the investigation of how bone and joint integrity measures are related to a broad range of health outcomes and their genetic and environmental determinants.